Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   forcefire - Force firespread on in that world.
         -   townmobs - Turn on/off hostile mobspawning in towns in the world.
         -   worldmobs - Turn on/off the mobs listed in the world mobs in the world.
+        -   wildernessmobs - Turn on/off the mobs listed in the wilderness mobs in the wilderness.
         -   revertunclaim - Turn on/off the revert on unclaim feature for that world.
         -   revertentityexpl - Turn on/off the reverting of explosions by entities in the wilderness feature for that world.
         -   revertblockexpl - Turn on/off the reverting of explosions by blocks in the wilderness feature for that world.
         -   warallowed - Turn on/off whether EventWar affects the world.
+        -   plotcleardelete - Turn on/off whether the `/plot clear` command can be used.
     -   set
         -   wildname {name} - Sets name of the wilderness.
         -   wildperm {perm} .. {perm} - Deprecated.